terraform-google-modules/terraform-example-foundation/README.md

 See the [policy-library documentation](https://github.com/forseti-security/policy-library/blob/master/docs/index.md) if you need to add more constraints from the [samples folder](https://github.com/forseti-security/policy-library/tree/master/samples) in your configuration based in your type of workload.

+Step 1-org has instructions on the creation of the shared repository to host these policies.

 ### Optional Variables

 Some variables used to deploy the steps have default values, check those **before deployment** to ensure they match your requirements.
 For more information, there are tables of inputs and outputs for the Terraform modules, each with a detailed description of their variables.
 Look for variables marked as **not required** in the section **Inputs** of these READMEs: